mzazon/awesome-cloud-projects/aws/zero-trust-vpc-privatelink/zero-trust-vpc-privatelink.md

    echo "✅ Created private subnets for zero trust architecture"
    ```

+   > **Warning**: Never attach internet gateways or NAT devices to route tables associated with zero trust subnets, as this would compromise the network isolation that forms the foundation of zero trust security.

    The subnets are now established as the foundation of your zero trust network.
 These private subnets will host your VPC endpoints and applications without any direct internet connectivity, enforcing the zero trust principle of denying all traffic by default.

 2. **Configure Security Groups with Least Privilege Access**:

    Security groups function as virtual firewalls that control traffic at the instance level, implementing the zero trust principle of explicit verification.
-The least privilege approach ensures each resource can only access what it absolutely needs, reducing attack surface and potential blast radius from security incidents.
+The least privilege approach ensures each resource can only access what it absolutely needs, reducing attack surface and potential blast radius from security incidents while following AWS security best practices.

    ```bash
    # Create restrictive security group for VPC endpoints